emintz/ArduinoLib/RTOSAid/README.md

 Task code resides in a function whose logic either runs in an endless loop or, if it needs to stop, shuts itself down.
 If the function returns, FreeRTOS restarts the application.
-To prevent his, the RTOSAid tas shuts itself down if the task method returns, but it is extremely poor practice to rely on this.
+To prevent his, RTOSAid task classes shuts themselves down if the task method returns.
+Relying on this behavior is considered poor practice.

 FreeRTOS never stops.
 It always runs _some_ task.
 If it has no real work to do, FreeRTOS runs its built-in, do-little idle task.